Algebraic and logistic investigations on free lattices

-\abovedisplayskip{4pt plus 1pt minus 2pt} \belowdisplayskip{\abovedisplayskip} \leavevmode
+\abovedisplayskip{4pt plus 1pt minus 2pt} \belowdisplayskip{\abovedisplayskip}

-\blfootnote{Received March 17, 1950.} \blfootnote{[Translator's note: in order to enhance the readability of the text for a public of lattice theorists as well as of logicians, we have replaced the signs~$<$, \textemdash, $\subset$, and~$\prec$ with the signs~$\lt$, $\rel$, $\SUBSET$, and~$\IMP$, respectively; thirty misprints have been tacitly corrected.
-The original signs and misprints may be restored in the \LaTeX\ code.]} It is well known that lattice theory was founded by Dedekind by means of\deutsch{an Hand} his ideal-theoretic investigations.
+\blfootnote{Translation of “Algebraische und logistische Untersuchungen über freie Verbände”, The Journal of Symbolic Logic, 16(2), 81--106, published with the kind permission of Jutta Reinhardt, Paul Lorenzen’s daughter.
+Translator's note: in order to enhance the readability of the text for a public of lattice theorists as well as of logicians, we have replaced the signs~$<$, \textemdash, $\subset$, and~$\prec$ with the signs~$\lt$, $\rel$, $\subseteq$, and~$\IMP$, respectively; thirty misprints have been tacitly corrected (they are indicated in the \LaTeX\ code).} It is well known that lattice theory was founded by Dedekind by means of\deutsch{an Hand} his ideal-theoretic investigations.
 It has turned out lately that the essential property of Dedekind's system of ideals lies in the fact that ideals form a semilattice (\S1).
 Ideal theory leads in this way\deutsch{so} to the question about all semilattices over an arbitrary preordered set~$M$.
 The simple answer is contained in~\S2.
 The question about all distributive lattices over~$M$ may be answered just\deutsch{ebenso} as simply.
 In both cases, among the semilattices vs.\ distributive lattices over~$M$, one is distinguished by the fact that all others are homomorphic to it.
 We call this distinguished semilattice vs.\ distributive lattice the free semilattice vs.\ free distributive lattice over~$M$.

 One comes to new questions at investigating more special semilattices over~$M$.
 It is known e.g.\ that $M$~can always be extended into a complete boolean lattice.
 Is there, among these extensions, always the free complete boolean lattice over~$M$, which is distinguished by the fact that all others are homomorphic to it?